ayotech-py/alx-frontend/README.md

 ## The Team

 I happen the be the only one who would work on this project.
 I'm Ajao Malik by name, I'm a graphics designer, a teacher and an upcoming software engineer.
-I will be handling the fullstack role in this project.
+<br>I will be handling the fullstack role in this project.

 ## Technologies

 These are the technologies I'll be using to build my portfolio project

-- Frontend
+Bold Frontend
 - HTML
 - CSS and
 - Javascript